Multistability and rare spontaneous transitions in barotropic $\beta$-plane turbulence: Large deviations and the Arrhenius law

-We now discuss our last experiment.
-Using the AMS algorithm, we compute for different values of $\alpha$, the mean time it takes to observe $2 \to 3$ nucleation transitions.
-This time is often called {\it mean return time} or {\it mean first transition time} and essentially scales like the inverse of the transition probability.
+We now discuss our last experiment aimed at checking Arrhenius law.
+Using the AMS algorithm, we compute for different values of $\alpha$, the mean waiting time to observe the $2 \to 3$ nucleation transitions.
 Note that we have used a different value of $\beta=5.5$ instead of $\beta=8$.
 The dependency on $\beta$ is in fact irrelevant, as the result we discuss here is mostly insensitive to $\beta$.
 Note also that although the probability of $2\to 3$ transitions actually depends on $\beta$, the nucleation phenomenology remains unchanged.
-The result is shown in figure \ref{Arr} and suggests the existence of an Arrhenius law of the form $T \propto {\rm exp}\left(\frac{\Delta U}{\alpha} \right)$, which is expected from large deviation theory.
+The result is shown in Fig.\ref{Arr} and is consistent with the existence of an Arrhenius law of the form $T \propto {\rm exp}\left(\frac{\Delta V}{\alpha} \right)$.
+Such an Arrhenius law is a remarkable fact.

-If one decreases $\alpha$ even further, the scaling observed in figure \ref{Arr} does not correspond anymore to the simple Arrhenius law (not shown).
+If one decreases $\alpha$ even further, the scaling observed in Fig.\ref{Arr} does not correspond anymore to the simple Arrhenius law (not shown).
 This is most probably because viscosity $\nu$ is not negligible anymore for so small values of $\alpha$.
-Then the working hypothesis $\nu \ll \alpha$ in order to obtain $T \propto {\rm exp}\left(\frac{\Delta U}{\alpha} \right)$ is no more valid.
+Then, the working hypothesis $\nu \ll \alpha$ in order to obtain $T \propto {\rm exp}\left(\frac{\Delta V}{\alpha} \right)$ is no more valid.
 To support this hypothesis, one can observe that the mean energy expected to be equal to one for negligible values of $\nu$, drops to values significantly smaller than one when one uses such small values of $\alpha$.
 Using smaller value of $\nu$ to test further the Arrhenius law would require to make much more costly numerical simulation with a higher resolution, which would be extremely difficult.

-It is important to understand that such scaling law cannot be revealed by direct numerical simulations as illustrated by the table \ref{t2}: The amount of required CPU time to study the Arrhenius law with a direct numerical simulation increases exponentially as $\alpha$ decreases, whereas using the AMS thr required CPU time increases only linearly (see Appendix B).
+It is important to understand that such scaling law cannot be revealed by direct numerical simulations as illustrated by the table \ref{t2}: The amount of required CPU time to study the Arrhenius law with a direct numerical simulation increases exponentially as $\alpha$ decreases, whereas using the AMS the required CPU time increases only linearly (see Appendix B).